Single Grave culture

-The Single Grave culture (Einzelgrabkultur) was a Chalcolithic culture which flourished on the western North European Plain from ca. 2,800 BC to 2,200 BC.
+The Single Grave culture (Note: Einzelgrabkultur; EGK; enkeltgravskulturen) was a Chalcolithic culture which flourished on the western North European Plain from ca. 2,800 BC to 2,200 BC.
 It is characterized by the practice of single burial, the deceased usually being accompanied by a battle axe, amber beads, and pottery vessels.
 The Single Grave culture was a local variant of the Corded Ware culture, and appears to have emerged as a result of a migration of peoples from the Pontic–Caspian steppe.
 It was succeeded by the Bell Beaker culture, which according to the "Dutch model" appears to have been ultimately derived from the Single Grave culture.
 More recently, the accuracy of this model has been questioned.

 History

 Origins

-The Single Grave culture was an offshoot of the Corded Ware culture, which was itself an offshoot of the Yamnaya culture of the Pontic–Caspian steppe.
+The Single Grave culture was an offshoot of the Corded Ware culture, which was in itself most probably a complex societal phenomenon.
 On the western North European Plain, the Single Grave culture replaced the earlier Funnelbeaker culture.